chimu1109/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-1. Following is the histogram for the total number of steps taken everyday
+1.Following is the histogram for the total number of steps taken everyday

 ```r
 hist(a1)
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

 The histogram shows the frequency of the total number of steps taken everyday
-2. Followng is the mean and median of the total number of steps taken everyday
+2.Followng is the mean and median of the total number of steps taken everyday

 ```r
 mean(a1)